A Bavarian idyll

 Berlin State Archives, E Rep 200-33 No. 20

-With no financial concerns, James was able to pursue multiple leisure activities.
-His greatest passion was for cars.
-He even took part in car races.
-In 1902 he donated Palais Bleichröder to the Kaiserlicher Automobilclub (KAC, Imperial Automobile Club) for use as a club house.
+With no financial concerns, James is able to pursue multiple leisure activities.
+His greatest passion is for cars.
+He even takes part in car races.
+In 1902 he donates Palais Bleichröder to the Kaiserliche Automobilclub (KAC, Imperial Automobile Club) for use as a club house.

 Black and white photography.
 Hippopotamus at the zoo.